Portable darkroom PM1

 Portable darkbox PS2

-The PS2 portable darkrooms are suitable to work with plates up to 13 x 18 cm.
-Two work surfaces provide a comfortable space to move buckets and plate holder inside.
-More details and purchase information soon.
+The PS2 portable darkbox are suitable to work with plates up to 13 x 18 cm.
+Two work surfaces provide a comfortable space to move bottles, tanks and plate holders inside.

 The sensitizing tanks for wet plate collodions are made with an outer wooden box and an inner acrylic box suitable to silver nitrate bath.
 These tanks are very resistant to shocks and moistures thanks to a robust structure and varnish used.
 We can make them on demand at any plate size up to 80 x 80 cm.